ASP.NET Web Forms Server Control Event Model

-With buttons, you can use the CommandArgument property to pass a user-specified string to the event handler to help you identify what button raised the event.
+With server control buttons, you can use the CommandArgument property to pass a user-specified string to the event handler to help you identify what button raised the event.
 For example, in a DataList control, buttons raise the ItemCommand event.
 You can set the CommandArgument property of each button to a different value—perhaps one button's value is "ShowDetails" and another button's value is "AddToShoppingCart"—and then capture those values in the event handler later.

 An event is a message like "a button has been clicked".
 In your application, the message must be translated into a method call in your code.
 The binding between the event message and a specific method—that is, an event handler—is done using an event delegate.
 For more information, see Events and Delegates.

-In ASP.NET Web pages, you do not need to explicitly code delegates if the control is created declaratively (in markup) on the page.
+In ASP.NET Web Forms pages, you do not need to explicitly code delegates if the control is created declaratively (in markup) on the page.
 Event binding can be accomplished in various ways, depending on what event you are binding and what programming language you are using.
-For details, see How to: Create Event Handlers in ASP.NET Web Pages.
+For details, see How to: Create Event Handlers in ASP.NET Web Forms Pages.

 For controls declared on the page, you can bind an event to a method by setting an attribute (property) in the control's markup.
-The following code example shows how to bind the Click event of an ASP.NET Button control to a method named ButtonClick.
+The following code example shows how to bind the Click event of an ASP.NET Button server control to a method named ButtonClick.